open-wc/open-wc/packages/codelabs/src/basics/web-components.md

 }
 ```

-Because our element extends from the `HTMLElement` class, when it is instantiated the class instance is an actual live DOM element.
-All the methods and properties we are familiar with from the regular DOM element exist here as well.
+Because our element extends from the `HTMLElement` class, when it gets instantiated, the class instance is an actual live DOM element.
+All the methods and properties we are familiar with from a regular DOM element exist here as well.

 For example, let's add some styles to our element: